Our Services

 Helpful Resources

-Colon cleanses with laxatives cannot remove liver fat and may cause dehydration, electrolyte imbalance, and gut flora disruption, whereas true hepatic lipid clearing depends on adequate choline intake to form VLDL and on consistent exercise to boost fat oxidation.
+Colon cleanses using laxatives do not remove liver fat and can trigger dehydration, electrolyte imbalances, and gut flora disruption.
+Genuine hepatic fat clearance requires adequate choline intake to build VLDL particles that transport fat out of the liver, combined with regular exercise to enhance fat oxidation.

-See below for detailed guidance on dietary choline sources, exercise plans, lab monitoring, and safety considerations to guide your next healthcare steps.
+Key factors include dietary choline sources (eggs, liver, soybeans, fish), structured exercise plans, routine lab monitoring, and safety precautions—all of which should guide your next healthcare steps.

 Non-alcoholic fatty liver disease (NAFLD) affects up to one in three adults in the U.S., and many search for quick fixes like a "colon cleanse for non alcoholic fatty liver labs."
 Unfortunately, using laxatives or aggressive colon cleanses doesn't remove fat from the liver.
 Real, lasting improvements in liver fat come from supporting your body's natural pathways—primarily via adequate choline intake and targeted exercise.